JoepKockelkorn/joepkockelkorn.com/content/blog/loaders-in-angular.md

 ### Other gotchas

-Guards run in parallel, so there'no guarantee the first guard in a route config array is finished before the second one.
-But when used as a loader this shouldn't be an issue because they're highly route-bound and thus you should only have one.
+Guards run in parallel, there's no guarantee the first guard is finished before the second one.
+But when used as a loader this shouldn't be an issue because guards are highly route-bound and thus you should only have one per route.